 SERMON TITLE: THE BARBARIC DEATH OF JESUS CHRIST, Mark 15: 15-39

-Now that a lot of weeds were pulled, flowers potted or planted, grass cut, food cooked, house deep cleaned, and patio decorated I was as ready for Easter with my precious family.
+Now that a lot of weeds were pulled, flowers potted or planted, grass cut, food cooked, house deep cleaned, and patio decorated I was as ready for Easter with my precious family as I could get.

 Chad, Chip, Amy, Ella, Jacob, Caroline, Gracie, and I shared Resurrection Day afternoon together eating, visiting, and playing.
 They all got to hold Baby Girl’s kitties, fished and searched all over for their color Easter eggs.